vdumbrav/demo-shadcn/DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# Deployment & Development Guide

-This guide explains how to deploy the demo-shadcn project to GitHub Pages.
+This guide covers setup, development, and deployment of the demo-shadcn project to GitHub Pages.

 ## Setup Instructions